andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

 image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
 heading: Great coffee with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Unused description
 pricing:
-  heading: Sharpen your spanish skills
+  heading: Sharpen your Spanish skills
   description: >-
-    We find it extremely important to learn at least a basic level of spanish before your trip.
-Taking online classes with Enjoy Safe Travels Colombia will prepare you specifically for situations and dialogue that you'll only find in Colombia.
+    We find it extremely important to learn at least a basic level of Spanish before your trip.
+When you take online classes with us, you will be prepared for specific situations and dialogue that you'll only find in Colombia.
 Choose one of the options below depending on the type of class you'd like to take.
 Contact us about more details and payment info.
   plans:
-    - description: Learn with your friends, family, or other travelers of ours!
-We'll match you with travelers of a similar spanish level.
+    - description: Learn with your friends or family!
+An affordable approach to learning Spanish.
       items:
         - 100% customizable to your level and needs
         - A cheaper option to learn